natecraddock/website/content/blog/a-consistent-developer-experience-with-zig.md

 consistent developer experience.

-Because I have a lot of C experience, and Zig is a systems language, many of the examples I share will compare Zig to C. In that context I find it important to recognize that Zig is only 5 years old, while C is approaching 50 years.
+Because I have a lot of C experience, and Zig is a systems language, many of the examples I share will compare Zig to C.[^c]

+[^c]: In this comparison I find it important to recognize that Zig is only 5 years old, while C is approaching 50 years.
 In comparing the two languages I find it encouraging to see the progress made over the decades.
-With the knowledge and progress we have today it is very easy to look at C as lacking through the lens of the present.
-I hope to not forget the circumstances surrounding C's creation while also recognizing that mistakes were made and can be improved on.
+It is very easy to view C negatively through the lens of the present.
+I hope we do not forget the historical significance of C, while also recognizing that mistakes were made and can be improved on in new languages.

 ## Consistency In Types